pedroos/NoperHash/README.md

-*Psobo.NoperHash* is a low-collision hash.
+*NoperHash* is a low-collision hash.
 The algorithm aims to be low-collision in practice, with performance as a second consideration.

 ### Algorithm